KillandioDantas/KillandioDantas/README.md

 - 🎓 Information Systems student
 - 💻 Interested in software development and computer science
-- 🔧 Currently improving my skills through academic and personal projects
+- 🧠 Currently exploring different areas of technology before choosing a specialization
-- 🧠 Exploring different areas of technology before choosing a specialization
+- 🔧 Building experience through academic projects, programming exercises, and personal study
-- 🚀 Interested in building practical solutions and understanding how systems work
+- 📚 Focused on improving my understanding of software development, databases, development tools, and good engineering practices
-- 📚 Always looking to learn new technologies, concepts, and development practices
+- 🚀 Interested in learning how systems are designed, built, and maintained

 ---